lake-wg/edhoc/draft-ietf-lake-edhoc.md

 where

-  + edhoc_aead_id is an int or tstr containing the algorithm identifier of the EDHOC AEAD algorithm in the selected cipher suite encoded as defined in {{I-D.ietf-cose-rfc8152bis-algs}}.
-Note that a single fixed edhoc_aead_id is used in all invocations of EDHOC-KDF, including the derivation of KEYSTREAM_2 and invocations of the EDHOC-Exporter (see {{exporter}}).
+  + selected_suite is an int containing the selected cipher suite.

   + transcript_hash is a bstr set to one of the transcript hashes TH_2, TH_3, or TH_4 as defined in Sections {{asym-msg2-form}}{: format="counter"}, {{asym-msg3-form}}{: format="counter"}, and {{exporter}}{: format="counter"}.